 We expect the children to be reading at least three times per week at home and for it to be recorded in their reading diary.
-We already have lots of names in the raffle prize box.
+We already have lots of names in the raffle prize box which will be drawn monthly.
 Please keep up the good work and keep loving those books!

 It can include any genre of book, comics,newspapers, fiction, non-fiction or whatever takes their fancy.
 We just want it to be a pleasurable time for them and to develop a love of reading.
 We really enjoy listening to the children's conversations about the books they are enjoying at home.